ernbernie/wallet_scout_A/README.md

 # 🦀 WalletScout A Series - Rust Ownership Mastery Project

-> **A comprehensive exploration of Rust's ownership system through three distinct memory management strategies**
+> **An exploration of Rust's ownership system through three distinct memory management strategies**

 ## 🎯 **About the A Series**